CCDirectLink/CLS/proposals/1.0.0/packedMod.md

 * Manually input the path to a ccmod file.
 * Manually input the URL to a ccmod file.

-#### Interpreter
+#### Any Interpreter tool

 This describes how packed mods should be interpreted.
-This can be used to show additional information, change the mod, publish it into a database or interprete the mod for other purposes.
-This method will not install the mod.
+This can be used for tools that are showing additional information, change the mod, publish it into a databse or interprete the mod for other purposes.
+This is valid for every action and tool that is not installing the mod.
+Tools that are interpreter and installer at the same time have to combine both parts.
+The part `Installation via Modloader` is only required after triggering the installation.
+The sections 1 and 2 are already done and don't need to be repeated.

 1. Extraction the zipped data and store it in memory
 2. Validate package.json